bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Jonas: 00:04:31

 The mempool has become a crossroads for layer one and layer two in terms of discussions.
-It’s also, it’s a problem.
+It’s also a problem.

 Greg: 00:04:41